bluesky66-dev/kibana/x-pack/plugins/security_solution/server/lib/detection_engine/README.md

 xpack.security_solution.signalsIndex: .siem-signals-${your user id}
 ```

-Restart HyperSec Kibana and ensure that you are using `--no-base-path` as changing the base path is a feature but will
+Restart Kibana and ensure that you are using `--no-base-path` as changing the base path is a feature but will
 get in the way of the CURL scripts written as is.
 You should see alerting and actions starting up like so afterwards

 ```sh